Everything Changes (Take That album)

 Everything Changes is the second studio album by English boy band Take That.
 It reached number one in the UK Albums Chart, and was nominated for the 1994 Mercury Prize.
 It was also the fourth best-selling album of 1993 in the UK.
+It features Robbie Williams on lead vocals.

 The album was also the band's breakthrough across Europe going top 10 in many countries and top 30 in Australia and Japan.

 The album has been certified as 4× Platinum in the UK and stayed in the top 75 of the UK Albums Chart for 78 weeks (a year and six months).
 The album also holds the UK record for the number of top 10 singles for a group from one album.
 "Everything Changes" won Best Album at the 1993 Smash Hits Awards.

-The album sold 3 million copies worldwide according to Billboard.
+As of August 1995, the album had sold 3 million copies worldwide according to Billboard.